 Losing my prejudice against priests

-When I was housebound with severe CFS/ME, eventually, as I moved back towards the Church, I asked a priest to visit me in my home.
+When I was housebound with severe CFS/ME, I started making my peace with Christianity.
+Eventually, I asked a priest to visit me in my home.
 This meant I was meeting priests one-to-one.

 I was also deeply touched by looking at Church notices and seeing